staten-island-tech/vue-reactivity-angelinali96/README.md

 ## To Be Added Functionality
 - compare two trains
 - compare train and bus
+- favorites list of stops saved to local storage
+- stats on wait time in diff regions (?)
+- idk maybe other stuff if this gets carried into adv cs? 咱拭目以待
 ## Current Issues
 - css is mid (i won't be fixing that 😁)
-- dropdowns are rendering [Object Object] instead of the placeholder and idk why
-  - it isnt my ui component tho 🤷
-- console returns errors beause inputs haven't been received for all fetch requests but watch still runs on load
+- some fetch is executed on load when it probably shouldnt
 - deployed version on netlify will load routerview tab, but if the same page is reloaded it will display a site not found
-  - this bug is probably netlify's fault tho 🗿
+  - this bug is probably netlify's fault tho this happened on another project 🗿